andrewhall1124/portfolio_optimization/research_design.md

 1. Table of optimization methods and resulting heuristics
 2. Illustration of mean variance utility function optimization
 3. Illustration of rounding methodologies vs. whole share constrained methods
+4. Simple test for backlog risk for various optimization methods

 ## Notes

-- QP works with one shot by optimizing without weight constraints and then scaling by the weight sum.
-- MIQP won't work the same way that QP does, since you can't scale the whole shares in the same way.
+- MIQP won't work the same way that QP does, since you can't scale the whole shares in the same way (experiment 1).
 - MIQP also doesn't scale to the same level as QP, due to time complexity.
+- QP works with one shot by optimizing without weight constraints and then scaling by the weight sum (experiment 2).
+- Preliminary results show that rounding down leads to the least backlog risk.
+However, backlog risk appears to be very low for single optimizations.